 Siderius would like to know the relevance of the package label: How many have been issued?
 Van Amerongen replies that in the Netherlands the solar package label is linked to subsidies and some 600 grants have been issued.

 Dias (LabelPack A+) presents the results of the LabelPack A+ survey.
-Some of the highlights: (1) implementation was generally poor, mostly because lack of interest, (2) some good and useful tools exist (example VDZ Germany) but no 100% coverage of EU, (3) number of package labels reduced over time, most likely because of reuse of existing labels, (4) no market surveillance means no risk if no labels are supplied, (5) retrofit sales, meaning additional collectors or changes to existing systems, are not labelled, (6) package label is not a quality label (this also links to subsidy schemes).
+Some of the highlights: (1) implementation was generally poor, mostly because lack of interest, (2) some good and useful tools exist besides the ones from Labelpack A+ (example VDZ Germany) but no 100% coverage of EU, (3) number of package labels reduced over time, in part because of reuse of existing labels but mainly lower interest, (4) no market surveillance means no risk if no labels are supplied, (5) retrofit sales, meaning additional collectors or changes to existing systems, are not labelled, (6) package label is not a quality assurance label (relevant to consider in relation to subsidy schemes).

 Task 2 Water Heaters